ralph-sj/solar-cell-profiling/README.md

 ## Hardware

-The hardware used here is selecte for ease of use and availability, including the procesor, sensors and other peripherals.
+The hardware used here is selected for ease of use and availability, including the procesor, sensors and other peripherals.
 It consists of:
 - MSP430G2553 Launchpad.
 This is the demo board for the G2553 variant of the popular MSP430 MCU.
 - LT1920 instrumentation amplifier.